 This tent has all the best features.
 It has a 5000mm poly taffeta floor and both the floor and the polyester tent fabric is 75D.
 The poles are made of an aluminum composite material, so they are reliable.
 It even features large, #8 zippers so you can quickly zip and unzip doors and window flaps with no problems.

-Bottom Line: This is a great, all-around tent with plenty of space.
+- It’s lightweight and freestanding, which means it might not be the best choice for high wind areas.Bottom-Line: This is a great, all-around tent with plenty of space.
 It provides you with what you need without going overboard on all the features.

 Economy meets quality with this GeerTop tent.
 First, it is great for backpacking because it is such a small size when it’s packed away (17.3 inches x 6.7 inches) and it only weighs a little over six pounds.
 On top of that, it’s straightforward and quick to set up, and the same goes for taking it down.